A

 On average, an arctic char weighs 9 pounds.

-Arctic Char Behavior
+Behavior

-Arctic char with access to the ocean are annual migratory swimmers.
+Arctic char with access to the ocean are annual migratory fish.
 They are anadromous, meaning they can go between saltwater and freshwater.
 Every year in September or October, they go to their freshwater home to spawn and then return to the ocean once they are done.
 When they are in a river, they usually stay pretty close to the mouth.

 Arctic char are found in many cold northern lakes and rivers.
 They are the freshwater fish that is found the furthest north.
 In some lakes that are very far north, they are the only type of fish.
-They also can live in lakes where it is so cold that the ice never breaks.
+They can also live in lakes where it is so cold that the ice never breaks.

 Arctic char are not picky eaters, which could be a reason why they are so widespread.
-Lake and pond-bound populations adapt to eating what is available where they live.
+Lake- and pond-bound populations adapt to eating what is available where they live.
 They can eat insects, zooplankton, other fish, and even other smaller char.
 They can eat food from the surface of the water or deeper down, giving them flexibility.
 Some experts believe the reason why so many morphs developed is that each one has a different preferred food source, allowing multiple populations to thrive in the same environment with less competition.

-Arctic Char Predators, Threats, and Conservation Status
+Predators, Threats, and Conservation Status

 Arctic char are often eaten by sea otters, polar bears, ferox trout, humans, and other fish, including other arctic char.